Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #4 – Plan Before Traveling to Cincinnati

-If you’re going to be exploring Cincinnati, then plan out your route before you do.
+If you’re going to be exploring Cincinnati, plan out your route before you do.
 This will help ensure that you do not end up in one of the more dangerous neighborhoods in Cincinnati and help you be less likely to become a victim of crime.

 Also, try to avoid going to unfamiliar places at night.